Working with the K’ómoks Nation towards Q’waq’wala7owkw on their unceded territory.

 Kus-kus-sum Partners

 The three main partners of the Kus-kus-sum project are the K’ómoks First Nation, City of Courtenay, and Project Watershed.
 Each of these partners has an important role to play in the purchase, restoration and long-term maintenance of the Kus-kus-sum site.
-In 2018, a Memorandum of Understanding regarding the Kus-kus-sum project was signed by the partners to solidify their intentions and commitment to this project.
-In 2022, a Bare Trust agreement was created which delineates the partners’ relationship and responsibilities.
+In 2021, a Bare Trust agreement was signed that outlined the ownership of the Kus-kus-sum property.
 This agreement will be updated and adjusted as agreed upon by the partners.
-The three organisations have also formed a Partnership Committee that meets regularly to discuss and make decisions concerning the project.
+The three organizations have also formed a Partnership Committee that meets regularly to discuss and make decisions concerning the project.

 2018 – Memorandum of Understanding Signed Between Partner Groups – Danielle Dufour